Feel free to email us at email@example.com to create a support case. Our engineers will help you directly.

 - The router must be connected to the LAN port on Purple.

-- This article describes how the simple and DHCP mode works.
+- This article describes how Simple and DHCP mode works.

 - This article has the compatibility guidelines for simple/DHCP/and mesh routers.